whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

     - Click **Root Password** and enter a root password for the server you are adding.
 This is standard password-based authentication.
 It is not uncommon to use the same root password for multiple servers.
     - Click **Another Key** and enter a private key that corresponds to a public key present on the server you are adding.
 If the key is encrypted, enter the passphrase needed to decrypt the private key.
 1. Click **Next**.
 The software will attempt to verify the presence and readiness of all servers with names matching your hostname entry.
 Each server is represented by a square.
 A green square means that the server passed all readiness tests required for validation and this process can proceed for that server.
 A red square means that the server failed one or more readiness tests.
 Click on a red square to learn which tests the server failed.
 You can hover the pointer over the failed validation test to learn more.
 1. For a server that failed validation, log into that server and work to address the failed validation.
-When the issue has been resolved, the GUI will update the failed validation test in real time, from a red x to green check mark.
+When the issue has been resolved, the GUI will update the failed validation test in real time, from a red x to a green check mark.
 You can add the server when all failed validations are resolved.

      **Note:** Many server names may be generated from your host list expression, and some of those servers may not exist.
 A red square is created for each server that doesn't exist.
 1. Assuming that all servers pass the validation tests and all boxes are green, click **Proceed** to download agent software to each server.
 If one or more servers failed to pass validation tests, the green **Proceed** button changes to a yellow **Override** button.
 Clicking **Override** displays this warning: *You are about to add one or more severs that failed validation.
 Adding severs that failed validation is unsupported.
 Click **Proceed** to continue*.